A New Spirituality of Old Ideas

 The New Thought movement was fond of pantheistic ideas, as we see in the writings of Prentice Mulford, Walt Whitman, and Ralph Waldo Emerson, among others.
 Like many people of this era, New Age spiritualists were reluctant to adopt the Judeo-Christian image of a personal and communicative God, preferring to believe that a spiritual experience was the act of tapping into the energy, power, or spiritual essence of the cosmos.

-Nature Religions
+The Resurgence of Nature Religions